 Sweets, Tea, and Coffee

 After all that salt you'll want something sweet, and while I'm not too big on Little Italy's bakeries and ice cream shops,* Chinese bakeries and tea shops offer plenty of options.
-Take the light and eggy sponge cake from the Kam Hing Coffee Shop (best in the morning; they usually sell out), or flaky egg custard tarts at Bread Talk.
+Take the light and eggy sponge cake from the Kam Hing Coffee Shop (best in the morning; they usually sell out).
 Or head back to Golden Steamer for those pumpkin and salty-sweet egg yolk buns.

 *Or, for that matter, the Chinese ice cream shops, despite the crowds of customers they get.